Step 1: Validate SEVIS within 24 hours of arrival

 Please read, then complete the form below.
 Once you complete the form correctly, ERDT will validate SEVIS for you.

-Have your Social Security card mailed to your employer, as your housing address may not yet be registered with U.S. Postal Service.
+On your Social Security Application, list your employer's address, as your housing address may not yet be registered with U.S. Postal Service.

 If you have any problems at Social Security, ask the official who you spoke with to write down the problem, his/her name, his/her phone extension and email address.
 Then, email ERDT with this information at email@example.com.
 Important!
 Without a phone extension or email, ERDT cannot help you.